Off-Road Redneck Racing

 |Release Date:||May 3, 2001|

 |Game Modes:||Singleplayer / Multiplayer|

-A good game tucked underneath some repulsive roadkill branding.
+A good game tucked underneath the roadkill branding.

 Licensing has its merits.
 Where would Tony Hawk’s Pro Skater 2 or Madden NFL be without the sponsorship of their namesakes?
 But for every well-planned marketing coup, there’s another product sinking into obscurity.
 Observe Off-Road Redneck Racing, a feeble attempt to cash in on the semi-popularity of Redneck Rampage.
 Never mind that this game is merely a European import (Rage being a UK-based developer) dubbed over with Southern sound bytes and cheesy visuals.
 It qualifies as redneck simply because the concept behind it was so gosh durn ignorant.

 Don’t take that the wrong way, however.
 Despite an ineffectual presentation, you might nonetheless find some solid racing thrills in Interplay’s game.
 While limited options for solo championships and split-screen challenge races may seem like a shallow array of diversions, the gameplay is reasonably fun and (don’t laugh) semi-original.

 While joining a team such as the “Horny Toads” or “Jack o’lope” initially provides only one vehicle for active use, skilled drivers can quickly unlock new cars and upgrades.
 If you consistently perform near the top of the pack, you will receive lucrative offers from competitors to switch allegiances, which in turn allows you to graduate from trucks to beetles, dune buggies, and jeeps.
 A systematic method of player-controlled upgrading might have been more preferable, but the novel progression features are a sometimes surprising and occasionally frustrating curiosity that you can probably live with.